learningequality/ricecooker/docs/installation.md

-### Other options
+### Other installation options

-You can install `ricecooker` directly from the using the following command:
+You can install `ricecooker` directly from github using the following command:

     pip install git+https://github.com/learningequality/ricecooker